Start9Labs/documentation/source/user-manual/connecting.rst

 Connecting
 **********

-With the :ref:`initial-setup` complete, your Embassy is now privately hosted on the Internet and can be accessed right from the browsers.
-Your Embassy's addresses (its Tor and LAN URLs) are completely private; no one else even knows they exists.
+With the :ref:`initial-setup` complete, your Embassy is now privately hosted on the Internet and can be accessed right from a web browser.
+Your Embassy's addresses (its Tor and LAN URLs) are completely private; no one else even knows they exist.

 If you accidentally leak your Embassy's addresses, do not worry.
 You Embassy is also protected by your password; so only you can log in.